Music of Latin America: Bolivia

 Bolivian music is perhaps the most strongly linked to its native population among the national styles of South America.
 After the nationalistic period of the 1950s Aymara and Quechuan culture became more widely accepted, and their folk music evolved into a more pop-like sound.
 Los Kjarkas played a pivotal role in this fusion.
 Other forms of native music (such as huayños and caporales) are also widely played.
 Cumbia is another popular genre.
 There are also lesser-known regional forms, such as the music from Santa Cruz and Tarija (where styles such as Cueca and Chacarera are popular).

 Brazil

 Brazil is a large, diverse country with a long history of popular-musical development, ranging from the early-20th-century innovation of samba to the modern Música popular brasileira.
 Bossa nova is internationally well-known, and Forró (pronounced [foˈʁɔ]) is also widely known and popular in Brazil.
 Lambada is influenced by rhythms like cumbia and merengue.
-Funk carioca is also a highly popular style.
+Funk carioca (also known as Brazilian funk) is also a highly popular style, including tamborzão rhythms.